 Parish of St. Ninians (County of Stirling) By the Rev. Mr Sherriff.
 (Statistical Account of Scotland 1791-1799)

-- The transcription of the section for St Ninians from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for St Ninians from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 A fuller history of St. Ninians and Denny is also available.

 A history of St. Ninians United Free Church from 1793 is available at the church web-site.

 The Reference Library in the Central Library, Stirling houses the largest collection of family history material, including microfilmed copies of local newspapers back to 1820.

 - This place shown on a Google map.

 - National Library of Scotland (Best site for old maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - Magic (Geographic information) (Click + on map if it doesn't show)